Titanoboa: The World’s Largest Snake Ever

 Let’s find out more about this gigantic snake and see if there could still be more of them lurking in the world’s watery depths:

-Where Was Titanoboa Found?
+Where Were the Remains of Titanoboa Found?

 According to the article “Monster Discovery” in the April 2012 issue of Smithsonian magazine, the fossil remains of a gargantuan snake that scientists dubbed Titanoboa (titanic boa), were discovered in an open pit coal mine in the Cerrejón region of Colombia between 2007 and 2010.
 This pit mine, larger than the area of Washington D.C., has yielded numerous fossils since the early 1990s, because once the vegetation is stripped from the land, coal is uncovered for miners and fossil-bearing shale for curious archaeologists.